Brellforthey History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Brellforthey family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Derbyshire, where they held a family seat in Brelsford.
 The place-name Brelsford was originally derived from the Old English broegelsford, which means manor on a hall near a fording place on a river.
-CITATION[CLOSE]

 Early Origins of the Brellforthey family

 The surname Brellforthey was first found in Derbyshire at Brailsford, a parish, in the hundred of Appletree.
 "The manor, which in the reign of the Confessor had belonged to Earl Wallef, was one of those given by William the Conqueror to Henry de Ferrers, under whom it was held by Elsin, ancestor of the ancient family of Brailsford.
 From the Brailsfords the property passed by marriage to the Bassetts, and from them in the same way to the Shirleys: the manor now belongs to the Evans family."